-11.1.
+- 11.1.
 The Trust will seek to verify qualifications detailed by students on their application form.
-These should be provided at interview.
+These should be provided at interview and always before the course commences. - 11.2.

-- 11.2.
 Where a student cannot show certification of their educational achievements at interview, they must be shown to the Trust before enrolment can commence. - 11.3.
-Failure to provide the above may result in the termination of this contract.
+Failure to provide the above may result in the termination of this contract. - 11.4.
+Where a student is waiting for the result of an Accredited Prior Learning (APL) submission they may be permitted to start the course before APL approval.
+If the APL submission is subsequently declined students will need to undertake the relevant modules with fees transferred.
+In such cases, students may be delayed in progressing or completing a course.